Early expansions of hominins out of Africa: Coevolved zoonotic diseases

 Bar-Yosef and Belfer-Cohen suggest that the success of hominins within Eurasia once out of Africa is in part due to the absence of zoonotic diseases outside their original habitat.
 Zoonotic diseases are those that are transmitted from animals to humans.
 While a disease specific to hominins must keep its human host alive long enough to transmit itself, zoonotic diseases will not necessarily do so as they can complete their life cycle without humans.
 Still, these infections are well accustomed to human presence, having evolved alongside them.
 The higher an African ape's population density, the better a disease fares.
 55% of chimps at the Gombe reserve die of disease, most of them zoonotic.
 The majority of these diseases are still restricted to hot and damp African environments.
-Once hominins had moved out into drier and colder habitats of higher latitudes, one major limiting factor in population growth was out of the equation.
+When hominins moved out into drier and colder habitats of higher latitudes, one major limiting factor in population growth was removed.